Why We're Here

 4. Teaching Methodology & Practicum

-- Class design and sequencing
+- Design and sequencing

-- Hands-on assists
+- Hands-on work

 Lead Trainers